Do want to know how much it REALLY costs to build a website? It’s one of the first questions we get from people starting their website.

 Before you jump into creating a website, it’s important to plan the process based on your goals, or you’ll risk overspending.

-Here are a few questions you should ask before starting so you can estimate the cost:
+Here are a few questions you should ask before starting so you can estimate how much does a website cost:

 1. Which features do you need?